ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Showers and thunderstorms.
-Cloudy, with a low around 48.
-East southeast wind around 10 mph, with gusts as high as 18 mph.
+         <h3>Overnight</h3>Showers and thunderstorms likely.
+Cloudy, with a low around 47.
+East wind around 8 mph, with gusts as high as 18 mph.
+Chance
-         Chance of precipitation is 80%.<br></div>
+         of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">